crohlo/crohlo-website/content/about/_index.md

 ---
-date: "2014-04-09"
+date: "2020-01-24"
-title: About Hugo
+title: About Me
 ---

-Hugo is a static site engine written in Go.
+I am a current Ph.D. candidate in the Quantitative Methods Program at the University of Minnesota- Twin Cities.
+My advisor is Professor Nidhi Kohli.

 It makes use of a variety of open source projects including: